top of page

 Together with fellow Paisley Buddie and award winning

-Jazz singer and songwriter Evelyn Laurie we have developed the "Silver Threads" collection discovering Paisley stories and songs from the past, featuring old Scots and Gaelic language and keeping the tradition alive by engaging with the local community and performing to local audiences.
+Jazz singer and songwriter Evelyn Laurie we have developed the "Silver Threads" collection discovering Paisley stories and songs from the past, featuring old Scots and keeping

 Silver Threads has been performed at the Sma Shot Festival, Tannahill Arts Festival, Renfrewshire Cycle Arts and the Spree Music & Arts Festival.

-We have also been contacted by the Fèis Phàislig arts organisation that promotes interest, education and participation in the traditional arts and Gaelic culture across Renfrewshire to provide song content for their work with young people. https://feisphaislig.com Music from the collection has also been used to help promote the Behind Close Doors: Paisley's Forgotten Tenement Tiles and Architecture project. www.facebook.com/groups/behindclosedoorspaisley
+We have also made contact with the Fèis Phàislig arts organisation that promotes interest, education and participation in the traditional arts and Gaelic culture across Renfrewshire to provide song content for their work with young people. https://feisphaislig.com

 No collection of musical material celebrating the cultural and historical significance of Paisley currently exists.
 Considering the international impact of Paisley’s weaving industry and the famous Paisley pattern, we aim to create a body of work which will provide a lasting record of the cultural and social history of the town for future generations.